uprm-inso4117-2023-2024-s2/semester-project-study-pet/README.md

 ## Description

 Study Pet is a React Native Expo application designed to help students manage their study time effectively.

-TODO: Add more description
+The app's goal is to encouraging students to study by tying the care of a virtual pet to their study habits, the more they study the happier their pet will be and the better it will grow.

 ## Prerequisites